 The word tamale comes from the Nahuatl word “tamalii” which means “wrapped food.”
 They can be wrapped in corn husk or in banana leafs.
 This wrapped food makes them easy to take with you and it is like opening a present with a nice surprise inside.
 The tamale is made of a corn dough called masa and filled with different ingredients.
 It is then steamed for hours and then when ready to eat, you can put salsa on it if you like.
 Because these are labor intensive to make, tamales have become a food served at celebrations or other special occasions.
 It is also not something that you want to make for a just a few people, so it is a treat that these are homemade and sold to all that want some tamales.

-I once made tamales with a family and it was a whole afternoon process, but that is part of the fun, bonding and socializing while making a delicious food.
-Below are two photos of the tamales I made with a family.
-They were not as easy to make and it was not easy to tie them up as well, so I have even more respect for the ones sold here in Playa Del Carmen.
+We once made tamales with a family and it was a whole afternoon process, but that is part of the fun, bonding and socializing while making a delicious food.
+Below are two photos of the tamales we made with a family.
+They were not as easy to make and it was not easy to tie them up as well, so we have even more respect for the ones sold here in Playa Del Carmen.